0oSaraho0/Hangman/README.md

 # Existing bugs
  I noticed that it was possible to input a blank space on the game and it would give give a false value and loose a life.
 I tried to fix it by putting a min length of 1 onthe input box but this didn't work.  i will need to look into this further.

- The subject title on the subject screen makes the screen disapear but does not select a subject.
-This needs to be sorted but for now i have put hovers over the subjects making them more attractive to click.

  the hidden word currently accpets capital and lower case letters as different guesses. it also does not accept the furst letter of each word as correct unless it is a capital